Invitation to Quote – Standard Operating Procedure

 It is recommended that the Requesting Department issue more than 3 invitations to different suppliers to ensue receipt of the minimum number of required responses from which to make an informed purchasing decision.

 When determining the total cost of the intended purchase, it is important to include annual maintenance fees, warranties and/or goods and/or services that may be required over a period of time.
-For CFI funded projects, an informative checklist is available to assist with developing a comprehensive quote request.
+An informative checklist is available to assist with developing a comprehensive quote request.

 The University is required to comply with the Accessibility for Ontarians with Disabilities Act (AODA), and Suppliers should be encouraged to quote on goods, services or facilities that can be accessed by anyone with an accessibility requirement.
 For more information see the Ontario Accessibility Rules for Procurement and the University of Toronto AODA Office.